 extras:TimecodePattern-type is xs:string with pattern ‘[0-9]+\.[0-9]+’

-Timecode corresponds with a constrained form of the ‘offset-time’ syntax (without the metric field) of the media timebase defined in [TTML], Section 10.3.1, and corresponds with the referened video subtitle and/or audio tracks.
+Timecode corresponds with a constrained form of the ‘offset-time’ syntax (without the metric field) of the media timebase defined in [TTML], Section 10.3.1, and corresponds with the referenced video subtitle and/or audio tracks.
 The metric is in units of seconds.

 In the case of a rounding error that doesn’t result in an integer number of frames, the video and/or audio frame(s) Timecode refers to shall be the next decodable frame after the time in the media referenced by this value.
 For example, in a 30fps progressive video track, 0.1 = the 3rd frame.
 0.101 = the 4th frame.